There’s always so much to do at WonderFest!

-Eight 3-person teams are given a “base item” (could be a kit, could be a random item), a big pile of parts, greeblies and assorted castaway household items, and 4 hours to build the best model they can out of what they’ve got.
+Eight 3-person teams are given a “base item” (could be a kit, could be a random item), a big pile of parts, greeblies and assorted castaway household items, and four hours to build the best model they can out of what they’ve got.
 A spray booth and paints are provided as well, but teams need to bring any glue or tools.
-At the end of four hours, the models are judged and the Iron Modeler champion team is crowned, giving them bragging rights for the next year.
+At the end of four hours, the models are judged and the Iron Modeler Champion Team is crowned, giving them bragging rights for the next year.
 Oh, and there’s prizes too.

-Official start time is 6pm, but you can arrive any time after 5:30 to setup your table.
+Official start time is 6pm, but you can arrive any time after 5:30 to set up your table.
 Teams should arrive no later than 5:45.
-If your team is not there by the 6pm start time, another team will your place.
+If your team is not there by the 6pm start time, another team will take your place.

-If you have any problems with the link below, just email John Lester.
+If you have any questions, just email John Lester.